TREASURIES-Treasury yields drop as inflation moderates

 By Karen Brettell

-NEW YORK, March 31 (Reuters) - Longer-dated U.S. Treasury yields dipped and the closely watched inversion between two-year and 10-year yields narrowed on Friday after data showed that inflation showed signs of cooling in February, even as it remained elevated.
+NEW YORK, March 31 (Reuters) - Two-year U.S. Treasury yields were on track to post the largest monthly drop since 2008 on Friday while 10-year yields keyed in on the biggest drop in three years, after data showed inflation moderated in February and as investors sought out bonds for quarter-end.

-The personal consumption expenditures (PCE) price index increased 0.3% last month after accelerating 0.6% in January.
-In the 12 months through February, the PCE price index advanced 5.0% after rising 5.3% in January.
+Treasury yields have stabilized following sharp drops after the collapse of Silicon Valley Bank and Signature Bank this month.

-Excluding the volatile food and energy components, the PCE price index climbed 0.3% after increasing 0.5% in January.
-The so-called core PCE price index rose 4.6% on a year-on-year basis in February after gaining 4.7% in January.
+Data on Friday showing that inflation cooled in February, though it remained high enough to possibly allow the Federal Reserve to raise interest rates one more time this year.

 The data "show that maybe we are seeing some sort of a slowing of the economy, or some kind of relief in the pressure from inflation," said Michael Lorizio, senior fixed income trader at Manulife Investment Management in Boston.

-Still, fed funds futures traders are maintaining slightly higher odds that the Federal Reserve will raise interest rates by 25 basis points when it meets on May 2-3, rather than leave them unchanged.
+Fed funds futures traders see slightly higher odds that the Federal Reserve will raise interest rates by 25 basis points when it meets on May 2-3, rather than leave them unchanged.
 FEDWATCH

-“The number remains elevated far from their target, far from where they envision it ending the year, so I do think that if the overall tone is supportive of a rate hike, then their preference would be to hike 25 basis points in May,” said Lorizio.
+"The number remains elevated far from their target, far from where they envision it ending the year, so I do think that if the overall tone is supportive of a rate hike, then their preference would be to hike 25 basis points in May," Lorizio said.

 Price